swoosh1337/StraySync/README.md

 # StraySync

-A React Native mobile app that helps users locate and track stray animalsin their area.
+A React Native mobile app that helps users locate and track stray animals in their area.
 Users can pin the exact location where they spot a stray dog or cat by uploading a photo and marking it on the map.
 When another user taps the pin, they'll see the cat's photo and get directions to that location.

 ## Features